asmasonomics/asmasonomics.github.io/courses/2024-11-20_Genomics3_Workshop5_scRNAseq.markdown

 ### What to do if you want to do scRNAseq for your report
 <p align="justify">
 During this workshop you worked with and compared scRNAseq data from one T1 NMIBC (patient BC2) and one T3 MIBC (patient BC5).
 For your report you should work on one of the other paired sets we have generated for you.
-These data and the likely research question to investigate are indicated below.<br/>
+These data and the likely research question to investigate are indicated below.<br/><br/>
-All the datasets are available in <code>/shared/biology/bioldata1/bl-00087h/data/singlecell_rnaseq_data/02_assessment_options/</code><br/><br/>
+Datasets available in: <code>/shared/biology/bioldata1/bl-00087h/data/singlecell_rnaseq_data/02_assessment_options/</code><br/><br/>
 <code>assessment01_BC2-BC3</code> - Urothelial carcinoma heterogeneity within malignant NMIBC (BC2 vs BC3)<br/>
 <code>assessment02_BC1-BC6</code> - Urothelial heterogeneity within non-malignant NMIBC "papilloma" (BC1 vs BC6)<br/>
 <code>assessment03_BC4-BCN</code> - Urothelial transcriptomes between malignant MIBC and paracancerous "normal" from one patient (BC4 vs BCN)<br/>
-<code>assessment04_BC2-BC6</code> - Urothelial transcriptomes between non-malignant papilloma and malignant NMIBC (BC6 vs BC2)<br/>br/>
+<code>assessment04_BC2-BC6</code> - Urothelial transcriptomes between non-malignant papilloma and malignant NMIBC (BC6 vs BC2)<br/>
 </p>
 #### Sample metadata

 | Sample | Age | Sex | T stage | Grade | Cell number (preQC) |
 | --- | --- | --- | --- | --- | --- |
 | BC1 | 67 | M | Ta | Low | TBC |